mariainesribeiro/MasterThesis/Quantification of Tissue Heterogeneity/README.md

 **The code developed in this folder aims to:**
    - Quantify tissue heterogeneity within the NLV and PTV according to the obtained HU calibration and patient-specific CT image.

-**Files**
+*Read Section 4.3 in the thesis manuscript for more detailed information.*

+## Files
+1. *calibration.mat*: describes the poly-line calibration of HU to mass density, including the slope and y-intercept for every line connecting two consecutive representative tissues.

 2. *QuantificationTissueHeterogeneity.m* <-- main file
    - calibrates each voxel in a CT image to mass density, reporting the distribution of mass density within each VOI
    - assigns each voxel in a CT image to a chemical composition bin, reporting the percentage of voxels within each VOI assgined to each bin.

-1. *calibration.mat*
-    - describes the poly-line calibration of HU to mass density, including the slope and y-intercept for every line connecting two consecutive representative tissues.